What is Eczema?

 Symptoms of Eczema

-A wide-range of symptoms for eczema may include:
+A wide range of symptoms for eczema may include:

 - Bleeding of the skin

 - Medication: For mild eczema, creams and ointments such as corticosteroids are often prescribed to reduce inflammation.
-For severe cases, oral cortisteroids may be prescribed.
+For severe cases, oral corticosteroids may be prescribed.
 When the affected area becomes infected, antibiotics may be necessary to kill the infection-causing bacteria.
 Anti-histamines, (anti-itch drugs), can also be effective in reducing the desire to itch and thereby eliminating the chance of infection.

 - Light Therapy: Light therapy consists of exposing the skin to ultraviolet (UV) light.
 UV radiation is known to suppress the immune system and reduce inflammatory responses.
-However, this form of therapy is risky in that it opens up the possibility of the patient contracting skin cancer from exposure to the UV rays.
+However, this form of therapy is risky in that it opens up the possibility of the patient contracting skin cancer from exposure to UV rays.

 - Massage Therapy: Massages can be extremely therapeutic to patients suffering from eczema.
 They increase circulation to the tissues, thereby allowing the lesions and cracks in the skin to heal faster.
 “Hot stone” massages may be particularly effective in treating eczema, as the stones can be placed in specific areas to increase circulation.

 While eczema itself cannot be prevented, outbreaks can usually be avoided or the severity lessened by practicing simple guidelines.
-Patients are advised to abide by the following: moisturize skin frequently, reduce stress, avoid sweating or overeating, harsh soaps, scratchy clothing, sudden changes in temperature, and environmental triggers such as pollen, old or dust.
+Patients are advised to abide by the following: moisturize skin frequently, reduce stress, avoid sweating or overeating, harsh soaps, scratchy clothing, sudden changes in temperature, and environmental triggers such as pollen, mold or dust.